The datasets

 Design storms ECCC IDF curves Real intensity–duration–frequency values used to size synthesized pipes with the rational method.

-Terrain NRCan MRDEM + HRDEM LiDAR Elevation for subcatchment delineation and slopes — 1 m LiDAR is selected automatically where available.
+Terrain NRCan MRDEM + HRDEM LiDAR Elevation for subcatchment delineation and slopes — 1 m LiDAR is selected automatically wherever a sampled read proves coverage, MRDEM-30 everywhere else.
+It also anchors node inverts where a city publishes none.

 Land cover NALCMS Imperviousness and land-use parameters for each subcatchment.